cyberbotics/webots-doc/robotis-op2/walking-parameters.md

 %end

-`Period time` is the time required for DArwIn-Op to complete two full steps (left and right foot).
+`Period time` is the time required for the robot to complete two full steps (left and right foot).
 Unit is in millisecond.

 %figure "Walking: period time parameter"